-The bright-line test looks at whether you sold the property within two years of purchasing it.
+The bright-line test looks at the length of time you owned the property between purchase and sale.

 For most people the purchase date for the bright-line test is the date property ownership was registered with Land information New Zealand (LINZ) until the date you sign a sale and purchase agreement to sell.